-Childbirth consists of exactly three stages.
-The first stage is the time from the start of regular contractions to full dilation, the second stage is the time from full dilation until the birth of the baby, and the third stage is the time that ends with the separation of the placenta.
+Birth consists of exactly 3 stages.
+The first phase is the period from the start of regular contractions to full dilatation, the second phase is the period from full dilatation until the birth of the baby, and the third phase is the period ending with the separation of the placenta.

 How Does Normal Birth Begin?

 normal birth, genellikle her kadında farklı şekilde başladığı görülmektedir fakat kadınların %70-80’inde hafif hafif hazırlık sancılarıyla doğumun son ayında kendini belli etmeye başlar.
 Sonrasında sancılar git gide hızlanır ve beş dakika da bir sancıların şiddeti çok daha güçlenmeye başlar.
 Böyle bir durumda hastaneye başvurulması gerekir.
 Bunun dışına hiç sancı yokken suyun boşalması olarak bilinen amniyon sıvısının altımıza idrar kaçırmış hissi ile beraber olduğu da görülür.
 Bu durum da doğumun başladığını göstermektedir.